Tax reliefs for investment in UK businesses

 office building

-The UK tax system offers various tax reliefs that are intended to encourage investment in UK businesses.
+The UK tax system offers various tax reliefs intended to encourage investment in UK businesses.

 Income tax and capital gains tax relief